Bit:Bot Robot for BBC Micro:Bit

 *NEW* There is now a Microsoft PXT package for Bit:Bot (thanks to Sten Roger Sandvik, @stenrs on Twitter).
 Go to the Advanced tab or the Tools gear icon and select Add Package, then search for BitBot.

-Warning: The line follower sensors share the same pins as the buttons.
+Warning: On versions before v1.2, the line follower sensors share the same pins as the buttons.
 Depending what language you are using, when the Micro:Bit is started or reset it will check the 2 buttons and start pairing if they are both pressed.
 With the Bit:Bot, this translates to both line follower sensors getting reflections.
 You can stop it happening by lifting it off the surface before switching on.
+On v1.2 the line sensors are disabled for 2 seconds after power on so that the MicroBit doesn’t detect the pairing situation.
+In addition there is a small switch that allows you to disable the line follower sensors completely, allowing the use of the MicroBit buttons.

 The Bit:Bot gives you all these features: